Updated November 2023

 We may also ask for your consent to use your personal data for other purposes.
 You will be given additional information for each purpose and have the right to withdraw your consent at any time.

-Where we process sensitive personal data/special categories of personal data, we will rely on the conditions in Article 9 of the GDPR: explicit consent, vital interests, substantial public interest, occupational medicine, archiving/research.
+Where we process sensitive personal data/special categories of personal data, we will rely on the conditions in Article 9 of the UK GDPR: explicit consent, vital interests, substantial public interest, occupational medicine, archiving/research.

 In order to provide our services we need to collect and use your personal data.
 Below is a list of what this may include: